Which LLM is best for customer support use cases in 2026?

 • Enterprise: $99 per agent/month (annually).
 Comes with the full set of Freddy AI tools.

-• Why it's on the list: For online stores, especially ones running on Shopify, Gorgias Automate is a beast.
+• Why it's on the list: For online stores, especially ones running on Shopify, Gorgias Automate is a powerful asset.
 It connects directly with your store to answer questions like "Where is my order?" or "How do I make a return?" by pulling live data.
+Gorgias has built an impressive ecosystem that makes it a trusted partner for thousands of growing brands.

 A screenshot of the deep Shopify integration within Gorgias, a critical feature for e-commerce companies deciding which LLM is best for customer support use cases.::